Wizards (film)

-Wizards is a 1977 American animated post-apocalyptic science fantasy film written, directed and produced by Ralph Bakshi and distributed by 20th Century-Fox.
+Wizards is a 1977 American animated science fantasy film written, directed and produced by Ralph Bakshi and distributed by 20th Century-Fox.
 The film follows a battle between two wizards of opposing powers, one representing the forces of magic and the other representing the forces of technology.

-The film is notable for being the first fantasy film by Bakshi, a filmmaker who was previously known only for "urban films" such as Fritz the Cat (1972), Heavy Traffic (1973) and Coonskin (1975).
+The film is notable for being the first fantasy film by Bakshi, a filmmaker who was previously known only for "urban films" such as Fritz the Cat (1972), Heavy Traffic (1973) and Coonskin (1975), and who later made the animated version of The Lord of the Rings (1978).
 The film grossed 9 million theatrically with a $2 million budget.

 Plot

 Earth has been devastated by a nuclear war.
 It takes 2 million years for the radioactive clouds to allow sunlight in.
 The humans who survived the apocalypse have been transformed into mutants, while humanity's true ancestors – trolls, fairies, elves and dwarves – resurface and live in the idyllic land of Montagar.

 While her people celebrate 3,000 years of peace, Delia, queen of the fairies, falls into a trance and gives birth to twin wizards: the kindhearted Avatar and his evil, mutated brother Blackwolf.
 After Delia's death years later, Blackwolf attempts to usurp her leadership, but Avatar defeats him in a magical duel.
 Blackwolf leaves Montagar, vowing to return and "make this a planet where mutants rule".

 Three thousand years later, Blackwolf leads the dark land of Scortch, where he and his army of mutants and other evil creatures salvage and restore ancient technology.
-He tries to attack Montagar twice, but is foiled when his mutant warriors become bored or sidetracked in the midst of battle.
-Blackwolf then discovers an old projector and reels of Nazi propaganda footage from World War II, using his magic to enhance it for psychological warfare: inspiring his own soldiers while horrifying enemy troops into submission.
+He tries to attack Montagar twice, but is foiled when his mutant warriors become bored or sidetracked during battle.
+Blackwolf discovers an old projector and reels of Nazi propaganda footage from World War II, using his magic to enhance it for psychological warfare: inspiring his own soldiers while horrifying enemy troops into submission.